 Fair Trade Pays

-As of May 2016, workers have earned an additional $430K through our participation in the Fair Trade program
+As of July 2017, workers have earned an additional $1,000,000 through our Fair Trade program.

-This is how it works.
-We pay a premium for every Fair Trade Certified item that carries our label.
+This is how it works: We pay a premium for every Fair Trade Certified™ item that carries our label.
 That extra money goes directly to the workers at the factory, and they decide how to spend it.
 But that’s not all.
 The program also promotes worker health and safety and social and environmental compliance, and encourages dialog between workers and management.
-As of May 2016, more than 7,000 people working in factories that make Patagonia clothing benefit from the program.
+As of July 2017, more than 15,700 people working in factories that make Patagonia clothing have benefited from the program.

-“The benefits of the program have exceeded our expectations,” said Thuy Nguyen, manager of social and environmental responsibility who works on the Fair Trade program.
+“The benefits of the program have exceeded our expectations,” says Thuy Nguyen, manager of social and environmental responsibility who works on the Fair Trade program.
 “In addition to the premiums raising wages, our factories have reported improved worker morale and engagement.
 Since workers actively participate in the program, they understand and appreciate what Fair Trade can do.
 Few social programs have such a sweeping impact.”

-Patagonia is one of more than 1,000 companies representing 30 product categories that sell Fair Trade Certified™ products.
-Since the program began in 1998, farmers and factory workers have earned some $350 million in premiums.
+Patagonia is one of more than 1,000 companies representing 30 product categories that sell Fair Trade Certified products.
+Since the program began in 1998, farmers and factory workers have earned some $400 million in premiums.